 - Official transcripts from all colleges and universities where you earned 12 credit hours or more.
 Final approval for admission is contingent on receiving an official transcript verifying conferral of the qualifying degree.
 An official transcript is one issued by the college, sealed in an envelope, signed across the envelope and sealed by the school's registrar.
 We also accept official electronic transcripts that are sent directly from the institution.
 Unfortunately, we are not able to accept faxed transcripts as official.
 (This does not apply to DMin applicants.)

 - Demonstration of English proficiency.
 Applicants for whom English is not their native or birth language must submit scores for the TOEFL.
 View more information about this requirement.

 - Assessment test scores.
-Scores from either the GRE or MAT are required as evidence of academic aptitude when: (1) the pre-seminary academic record is weak (a cumulative GPA of less than 2.5 on a 4.0 scale), or (2) the applicant does not hold a baccalaureate degree from an accredited institution.
+Scores from either the GRE or MAT are required as evidence of academic aptitude when: (1) the pre-seminary academic record is weak (a cumulative GPA of less than 2.5 on a 4.0 scale), or (2) the applicant does not hold a bachelor's degree from an accredited institution.
 (This does not apply to DMin applicants.)
 View more information about this requirement.
 Note: If you do not have a completed bachelor's degree, please contact the Admissions Office prior to applying.

 - More Details